mapninja/Earthsys144/week00/07_installing_qgis_and_plugins.md

 ### SAGA Tools Missing or Broken

+- SAGA is no longer bundled with QGIS — you must install it separately as a standalone application (see the SAGA NextGen Plugin section above)
 - Make sure you installed **Processing SAGA NextGen Provider**, not just the base SAGA
+- Verify the **SAGA folder** path is set correctly in **Processing > Options > Providers > SAGA** (e.g., `/Applications/SAGA.app/Contents/MacOS/`)
 - Try using tools from **SAGA Next Gen** instead of the original **SAGA** provider
+- **Conflicting installations**: If you had older versions of SAGA installed, ensure they are removed to avoid conflicts
+- **Permissions**: Rarely, you might need to adjust file permissions on the SAGA folder to allow QGIS to access it
 - Some tools may require specific data types or CRS - check tool documentation

 ### QuickMapServices Shows No Basemaps